 When we experience stress and anxiety, there is a release of stress hormones like adrenaline and norepinephrine.
 They circulate in the blood, make your heart beat faster, and cause sweaty palms.
 We are learning now that they also influence the behavior of the microbes in your gut because they have receptors for these chemicals.
 Psychology Professors Matthew Hilimire and Catherine Forestell recently joined with the University of Maryland to investigate a possible connection between fermented foods, which contain probiotics, and social anxiety.
 The researchers' gut feeling was right when they found that young adults who eat more fermented foods have fewer social anxiety symptoms with the effect being greatest among those at genetic risk for social anxiety disorder as measured by neuroticism.
 The journal Psychiatry Research accepted the study in April for publication in August.

-A study in the Turkish Journal of Gastroenterology in 2014 3 studied two groups of patients.
-The first group of ten had “normal transit” and the second had “slow transit” (constipation).
+A study in the Turkish Journal of Gastroenterology in 20143 studied two groups of patients.
+Twenty consecutive patients with functional constipation were divided into two groups based on their colon transit.
+500 mL/day of fermented kefir beverage was administered to all patients for 4 weeks.
+The first group of ten had “normal transit” and the second had “slow transit" (constipation).
 The patients themselves kept daily records.
-The Results:
+At the end of the study, all the patients showed an increased stool frequency.

 - Stool frequency increased